 Everyone feels thirsty occasionally, but for some people that feeling is a chronic problem.
-According to the National Institutes of Health (NIH), studies show that 21.3 percent of men and 27.3 percent of women suffer from chronic dry mouth.
+According to the Journal of Advances in Clinical Neuroscience and Rehabilitation, as reported by the NHS, up to 10 million people suffer from dry mouth in the UK.
 If you're one of them, you may be concerned about the impact of your dry mouth and throat.
 Here's what you need to know about the situation.

 Dry Mouth Is a Serious Problem

 Dry mouth is much more than just an inconvenient thirsty feeling.
 If you have chronic dry mouth, it's very important that you seek treatment.
 This is because saliva does a lot more than just moisten your mouth; one of its key roles is to wash food particles off of your teeth.
-Without enough saliva, your risk of tooth decay is increased, says the National Institute of Dental and Craniofacial Research.
-Saliva also protects your teeth from the acids in foods and drinks, and without this protection, your enamel is at risk of erosion too.
+Without enough saliva, your risk of tooth decay is increased, says the NHS.
+Saliva also protects your teeth from the acids in foods and drinks and, without this protection, your enamel is at risk of erosion too.

 Your dentist may also recommend changing the types of foods you eat.
-Crunchy foods like chips or popcorn can dry out your mouth, while juicy foods like fruits can moisten it.
+Crunchy foods like crisps or popcorn can dry out your mouth, while juicy foods like fruits can moisten it.